jasonjkeller/new-relic-java-agent-docker/README.md

 * Install kubectl: https://kubernetes.io/docs/tasks/tools/
 * Install minikube (for local testing): https://minikube.sigs.k8s.io/docs/start/

+### Start Minikube Kubernetes Cluster

+Ensure that Docker is running and then start up the minikube cluster as follows:

+`minikube start`

 ### Configure Helm Chart To Use The Docker File For Petclinic Service

 A publicly available Docker file of the SpringBoot Petclinic service with the New Relic Java agent has been published to Dockerhub repository at: `jkellernr/new-relic-java-agent-spring-petclinic:petclinic-app`